JaiOwl/news-feed/README.md

 * Provide date filtering
 * Provide sort ordering
 * Provide solution to list quantity (infinite scroll or pagination the likely options)

+## Progress

+After ~2.5hrs of work, the user can access the page and display the current top 20 UK news headlines provided by NewsAPI.
+These stories are rendered in a flex grid format with non-uniform size cards.
+News is updated every minute and is sorted most recent first.
+Unfortunately did not get to do unit tests for GUI components due to doing a spike to get the items rendered first and then running out of time.
+The server side is also lacking in sensible testing.

+Current known issues:

+* using the nodejs NewsAPI library is not properly submitting requests (ie. pageSize is currently set to 100 but only 20 returned) - would need investigating.
+* stories with no image will display as columns instead of thumbnails.

+## Usage

+Create a new *.env* file in the root directory and add your News API key like so:

+`NEWS_API_ORG_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXX`

+To run:
+`npm start`